 We’re sure you’re now tempted to buy your own set of heated rollers, in which case you’ll want to know which ones we recommend.
 Here’s our list of the best hot rollers:

 The rollers heat up very quickly and promise a fast route to great looking curls.
 They are not suitable for short or fine hair because the roller size is too big, but for mid-length hair, thick or long hair they’re a super product.
-Find them HERE.

 Best hot rollers for vintage curls – The Babyliss Thermo Ceramic Rollers

 Each roller is easy to use because they have cool ends so they won’t burn your finger-tips and because the set has small, medium and large rollers, they’re ideal for any hair type.
-Find them HERE.

 Best hot rollers for volume – Cloud Nine The O Pod

-If you’ve got cash to splash then you won’t balk at the £154.95 price point on these heated rollers.
+The O Pod represents another premium and high quality option.
 These rollers are soft-grip so they’re comfortable to use and won’t put extra pressure on your hair when they’re in position because they’re so lightweight.

 They also heat up in less than four seconds and because they have cool-touch technology they won’t hurt your fingers, reserving the heat for when they’re in your hair.

 Again, this set of rollers is suitable for all hair types because there are different sizes in the box so you can create whatever look you want.
 Finally, for those of you concerned about the environment, these rollers use seven times less power than other rollers so they’re exceptionally energy efficient.
-Find them HERE.

 Best heated rollers for big bouncy curls – Remington Jumbo Curls

 They also boast the latest ionic technology for no frizz or flyaway hair.
 Easy to use, the rollers have cool-touch at the end and the easy-grip material means they stay in place until your curls are set!
-Find them HERE.

 Heated rollers – styling tips

-- Always use a heat
+- Always use a heat.

-- Make sure your hair is completely dry before using
+- Make sure your hair is completely dry before using.

-- Start with a low temperature and move it upward to find the right setting for your hair type
+- Start with a low temperature and move it upward to find the right setting for your hair type.

-- Section your hair out
+- Section your hair out.

-- When placing the hot rollers into your hair, start at the tip of your hair and wrap round upward toward your head
+- When placing the hot rollers into your hair, start at the tip of your hair and wrap round upward toward your head.

-- Make sure the width of each section of your hair is the same as the width of the roller you are using
+- Make sure the width of each section of your hair is the same as the width of the roller you are using.

-- Once you’ve rolled the hair up, secure it with a pin or a hair claw
+- Once you’ve rolled the hair up, secure it with a pin or a hair claw.

-- Leave in your hair until the rollers have cooled down
+- Leave in your hair until the rollers have cooled down.

-- Gently unwind each roller
+- Gently unwind each roller.

-- Leave curls as they are for a vintage feel, or for a tousled look, brush through which should give you glorious waves
+- Leave curls as they are for a vintage feel, or for a tousled look, brush through which should give you glorious waves.